Chem281Materials/msse_accumulate/README.md

 Regardless of the type `T`, convert your sum to a `double` after all the values have been added.
 If you do this correctly, you should find that the `int`/`long` representations produce results that are not sensitive to the order in which the sum is carried out.

-Write a brief summary of your observations.
+Write a brief summary of your observations, and provide a brief explanation of the limitations of this method - why doesn't it make sense to always use integer representations instead of floating point representations?
-Also write a brief explanation of the limitations of this method - why doesn't it make sense to always use integer representations instead of floating point representations?
+Also, explain how you converted from the floating precision representation to the integer / long integer representations - in particular, when multiplying the floating precision value by a large value to get the integer / long integer representation, how did you select the size of the large value?

 ## Hints